Princeton-CDH/cdh-ansible/README.md

 ```

 Some encrypted variables are shared across projects and playbooks.
 Shared variables may be
-overriden in a project or playbook specific `vault.yml` file.
+overriden in a project- or playbook-specific `vault.yml` file.

 ## Replication